biowdl/small-rna/docs/index.md

 R1| The fastq file containing the forward reads
 R1_md5 | Optional: md5sum for the R1 file.
-R2| Optional: The fastq file containing the reverse reads
-R2_md5: Optional md5sum for the R2 file
+R2| Optional: The fastq file containing the reverse reads R2_md5| Optional: md5sum for the R2 file

 The easiest way to create a samplesheet is to use a spreadsheet program such as LibreOffice Calc or Microsoft Excel, and create a table: